Everest 2021 – The Irish Story

 Here are the five Irish climbers attempting Everest this season.

-– Noel Hanna (54) from Down, living in South Africa (Climbing with Seven Summits Treks)
+– Noel Hanna (54) from Down, living in South Africa (Guiding a friend within Seven Summits Treks)

 – Robert Smith (50) from Tyrone, living in Scotland (Guiding for Madison Mountaineering)

-– Damien Browne (40) from Galway, based in Brisbane (Climbing with Climb The Seven Summits)
+– Damien Browne (40) from Galway, based in Brisbane (Client with Climbing The Seven Summits)

-– Ronan Murphy (40) from Dublin, living in London (Climbing with Madison Mountaineering)
+– Ronan Murphy (40) from Dublin, living in London (Client with Madison Mountaineering)

-– Diarmuid Morrissey (55) from Athlone, living in Portugal (Climbing with Mountain Trip)
+– Diarmuid Morrissey (55) from Athlone, living in Portugal (Client with Mountain Trip)

 Everest had been climbed over 10,200 times since 1953, and has been climbed 68 times by 54 different Irish climbers since the first successful Irish ascent in 1993.
 In total, there has been 130 Irish attempts to climb Everest by 91 different Irish climbers.
 See a full list of all Irish attempts here.